 3CS Corporate Solicitors, based in London, is a full-service law firm in the heart of the City.
 Our main focus is on international companies based in the UK - from start-ups to global organisations.
 Our advice covers corporate and commercial law, dispute resolution, employment law, immigration law, property law and HR support.

-We provide services and solutions to organisation of all sizes, from start-ups to global organisations.
+We provide services and solutions to organisations of all sizes, from start-ups to global organisations.

 We are proud to have worked with a large number of international companies including over 30 Fortune Global 500 organisations.

-Brexit is coming.
-The Transition Period will end on 31st December 2020 and therefore at least some of the current rules and regulations for how you do business with the EU will change from 1st January 2021.
-The UK and EU have yet to agree on a deal and currently, therefore, there is no clarity on how the relationship will be managed.
+The Transition Period ended on 31st December 2020 and therefore at least some of the current rules and regulations for how we do business with the EU have changed.

-The impacts of Brexit will be wide and varied, and so it is simply not possible for us to include information here that will cover every scenario for every business.
-However, we have tried to put together in an easy to access format, some key information which should be useful to the majority of organisations.
+The impacts of Brexit are wide and varied, and so it is simply not possible for us to include information here that will cover every scenario for every business.
+However, we have tried to put together in an easy-to-access format, some key information that should be useful to the majority of organisations.
 And of course, if you would like further assistance or specific advice on how your business may be affected, then please do not hesitate to contact one of our team.

 The world has undergone major disruption over the past couple of years, and with the combination of both Covid-19 and Brexit, the UK has certainly experienced its fair share.